-First up: be sure to “clear all cookies” immediatly after a new install, disable all of the Google anti-phishing filters, then clear all cookies again.
+First up on a new install is to disconnect from Google and their trackers: be sure to “clear all cookies” immediatly after a new install, disable all of the Google anti-phishing filters, then clear all cookies again.
 Go to “preferences” and uncheck “block reported attack sites” and “block reported web forgeries” to disconnect this Google service from your browser.
 Make sure the Google “prefs” cookie does NOT reappear or the browser is unsafe.
 If you use Google’s phishing filter, Google gets a list of every website you visit!
 Having disconnected this filter Google no longer gets that list, but you should avoid ever banking or shopping online with no phishing filter at all.
 Best solution is to avoid those anyway, but if you cannot the use of two different machines is recommended: one for banking etc, one for everything else.

 Go to about:config , enter “geo” in the search box, and disable it.
 Do do this, go to geo.enabled , click on the word “true” and set it to “false.” then, as a further precaution, go to geo-wifi-url and set it to “about:blank” replacing Google’s site they set up by sniffing everyone’s wi-fi.